larrydodson/Credit_Risk_Analysis/README.md

 ### Recommendation

-   Recommended choice of machine learning model, based on using this dataset, of the six candidate evaluations: **Easy Ensemble AdaBoost Classifier**.
+   Recommended choice of machine learning model, based on using this dataset, of the six candidate evaluations:<br> **Easy Ensemble AdaBoost Classifier**. <br>
      Reason: The model has the best overall scores of each of the other five models.